 If an outlier event such as an earthquake were to happen, the insurance company must be sure they have enough money to pay out the resulting customer claims.
 So, in addition to setting premiums, actuaries advise insurers on how much money to set aside as reserves based on the probability of occurrence.

 The compensation for actuaries is excellent, especially if you work in the insurance sector.

 Nationwide, the median pay for actuaries was $97,070.18 In the insurance industry, the best paying employer is Towers Watson, according to Payscale surveys, with a median salary of $164,000.19

 The downside to becoming an actuary is all the exams you must take.
 Combined, it can take candidates six to eight years to complete the program and render an ‘actuarial opinion’ (and you thought the CFA exams were tough).

 Investigators work for insurance companies to determine if customer claims are valid or fraudulent.
 This is a vastly important position considering between 5 and 10% of all claims are fraudulent, according to the Coalition Against Insurance Fraud.20

-They estimate fraud results in $80 billion annually across all insurance lines.21 That number would presumably be much worse without fraud investigators who work alongside claims adjusters, appraisers and examiners as a line of defense against insurance fraud.
+They estimate fraud results in $80 billion annually across all insurance lines.21 That number would presumably be much worse without fraud investigators who work alongside claims adjusters, appraisers, and examiners as a line of defense against insurance fraud.

-Investigator is a specialized position with a specific skill set including the ability to conduct interviews and skillfully (and ethically) detect and acquire evidence.
+The investigator is a specialized position with a specific skill set including the ability to conduct interviews and skillfully (and ethically) detect and acquire evidence.

 Besides obvious experience in insurance casualty claims or criminal investigations, a great way to prepare for a career as an investigator is by obtaining an online MBA in Fraud Management.
 This could put the candidate in a better position to land a managerial position.